 Café 1812 features locally roasted coffees from Alabaster Coffee.
 Café 1812 is much more than coffee.
 There are smoothies, milkshakes, sandwiches and salads made to order.
 The hours of operation are Monday through Friday 7:00 AM to 3:30 PM.
 Students can use dining plan flex dollars, cash, cash equivalency, MasterCard and Visa.
 Dining plans are not just for resident students, there is also a commuter dining plan option.
 Information regarding dining plans is available at the Business Office on the first floor of Long Hall.

 Lycoming's "quad" is the most popular area for outdoor activities.
-You are also encouraged to use the west campus field, off Mulberry Street, and the Physical Education and Keiper Recreation Center.
-The Shangraw Athletic Complex, has the College athletic fields, large fields that may be used for recreation and Brandon Park (just north of campus) has tennis courts.
+You are also encouraged to use the Intramural Field off of Mulberry Street, and the Keiper Recreation Center.
+The Shangraw Athletic Complex has Varsity Athletic fields used for Varsity sports.
+Brandon Park (just north of campus) has tennis courts for recreational use.

 Keiper Recreation Center